Skip to content

 Combining electric machine design and control

-The days of electric machine design separated from electric drive development are soon to be over.
-Reality tells us that modern applications like renewable energy generation, electric traction, robotics, and others cannot survive without power electronics and control.
-Much is still to be gained in designing an electric machine+converter system as a whole, rather than the optimization of the single components.
+The days of electric machine design separated from electric drive development are over.
+Modern applications like renewable energy generation, electric traction, and robotics cannot survive without power electronics and control.
+Much is still to be gained in designing an electric machine+converter system, rather than optimizing the single components.

 Electric drives are very intelligent devices

-Electric drives are extremely powerful devices in terms of computational capabilities, and they become better and better as the microprocessor/FPGA technology improves.
+Electric drives are extremely powerful devices in terms of computational capabilities, and they become better and better as technology develops.
 Despite that, the typical control structures for electric machines do not typically require much computation.
-This means that there might be a lot of unused computation, which could be exploited for other functionalities, like real-time health condition monitoring of electric machines and drives, as well as for improving the real-time estimation of electrical parameters.
+This means there might be a lot of unused computation that could be exploited for other functionalities, like real-time health condition monitoring of electric machines and drives and for improving the real-time estimation of electrical parameters.

 Estimating parameters is an evergreen

-We are extreme fan(atic)s of automatic procedures for the estimation of electrical (and why not, mechanical) parameters in electric drive systems.
-The simple reason is that control algorithms require a series of information on the models which is typically not available in machine nameplate data.
+We are extreme fan(atic)s of automatic procedures for the estimation of electrical (and, why not, mechanical) parameters in electric drive systems.
+The simple reason is that control algorithms require a series of information on the models which is typically unavailable in machine nameplate data.
 Someone, or rather something, has to retrieve that information for the control engineer.

-It is very self-fulfilling when the converter can automatically extract all the relevant control parameters by performing autonomous injection of voltages in the electric machine and post-processing of the measured currents.
-All of this happens just by software, based on a few elementary nameplate data.
+It is very self-fulfilling when the converter can automatically extract all the relevant control parameters by performing autonomous injection of voltages in the electric machine and post-processing the measured currents.
+This happens just by software, based on a few elementary nameplate data.
 Mind you, it must run without relying on the information on the speed and position of the rotor, as required by sensorless control algorithms.

 Multi-phase machines are coming (and may have already passed you)